vanderpatrick/Skate-World/README.md

 # Skate World :

-### Skate World was developt by me as my first Full Stack Web Development project with Code Institute.
+### Skate World was developed by me as my first Full Stack Web Development project with Code Institute.

 # Reason :
-Skate World is a website with the goal of uniting the skate community all around the world in a fast and direct approach, presenting all of the team specialized with differents Skate styles so de user can have a breif information about the teachers team.
+Skate World is a website to unite the skate community all around the world in a fast and direct approach, presenting all of the team specialized with differents Skate styles so de user can have a piece of brief information about the teacher's team.

 # The user Experience (UX)